 As an exploration stage company, the Company's liquidity position decreases as mineral exploration and evaluation expenditures plus administrative expenses are incurred.
 To mitigate this liquidity risk, the Company budgets both exploration and administrative expenditures and closely monitors its liquidity position.
-The Company's cash position as at March 31, 2014 was \$814,737 (March 31, 2013 - \$2,762,804).
+The Company's cash position as at March 31, 2015 was \$464,415 (March 31, 2014 - \$814,737).

 In early February 2014 the Company received \$1,891,030 plus interest of \$14,963 as part of the British Columbia Mining Tax Credit ("BCMETC") program.
 This cash receipt enabled the Company to significantly increase its working capital.

-On June 3, 2014 the Company closed the first tranche of the non-brokered flow through private placement and issued 999,000 common shares to raise gross proceeds of \$719,280.
+On June 3, 2014 the Company closed a non-brokered flow through private placement and issued 999,000 common shares to raise gross proceeds of \$719,280.

-On June 16, 2014 the Company entered into a \$1,000,000 bridge loan agreement, bearing interest at 12% per annum to be accrued and compounded quarterly.
-The Loan and accrued interest will be secured by a first and floating charge on the BCMETC refund total.
-Repayment of the Loan's principal amount and payment of the accrued interest thereon are both due on the earlier of June 16, 2015 or within three days of the Company's receipt of the BCMETC refund ("Maturity Date").
-On June 16, 2014, the date of the Loan advance, the Company issued 500,000 common share purchase warrants ("Warrants") entitling the lender to purchase one common share at any time on or before the Maturity Date at an exercise price per share equal to \$0.80.
+On June 16, 2014 the Company entered into a \$1,000,000 Bridge Loan Agreement, bearing interest at 12% per annum to be accrued and compounded quarterly.
+The Loan and accrued interest were secured by a first and floating charge on the BCMETC refund total.
+Repayment of the Loan's principal amount and payment of the accrued interest thereon are both due on the earlier of June 16, 2015 or within five days of the Company's receipt of the BCMETC refund ("Maturity Date").
+On June 16, 2014, the Company issued 500,000 common share purchase warrants ("Warrants") entitling the lender to purchase one common share at any time on or before the Maturity Date at an exercise price per share equal to \$0.80 per common share.